Dear Community Members,

 Equipped with the latest and greatest 3D printing equipment, the lab’s researchers hope to test new ideas and develop more practical applications for 3D printing.
-Their first order of business, in partnership with the School of Pharmacy, is to investigate ways that 3D printing can improve the pharmaceutical world, including dosages, delivery, and the development of implants.
+Their first order of business, in partnership with the School of Pharmacy,

 Type 1 diabetes is a condition wherein the pancreas does not produce insulin necessary for delivering sugar to the cells to be converted into energy.
 Most patients with Type 1 diabetes usually show signs of the disease when they are still in their youth.

 To date, Type 1 diabetes patients use insulin therapy together with other treatments to manage their condition and live healthy and long lives.
 However, scientists may have the solution for Type 1 diabetes through 3D bioprinting.

 3D bioprinting is very significant in the field of medicine, industrial engineering, pharmacology and materials construction.
 This is the reason why researchers from the University of Nottingham created a bioprinted material that works seemingly like play dough.
 This material is capable of enabling protein and cell transfer.